 To combat the expectations and culture surrounding the Michelin Guide, some chefs have even given back Michelin stars.
 In 2014, chef Frederick Dhooge of ‘t Huis van Lede in East Flanders gave up his star because he wanted to focus on simpler fare.

 While there are sometimes challenges that come with receiving a Michelin star, the benefits and clout are undeniable.
 Even the challenges can provide restaurateurs with valuable lessons.
 They serve as strong reminders to not get caught up playing the game, and stay focused on doing what you love: creating exceptional dishes and providing guests with an experience that is unforgettable and unique to your restaurant.

 You don’t have to wait for awards recognition to know you’re doing well either.
 Are your guests happy with the experience you provide and the dishes you serve?
 Ask them and collect feedback to continue learning and growing.
-Are your employees happy working at your restaurant and improving experience with the right technology?
+Are your employees happy working at your restaurant and improving experience with the right restaurant point of sale technology?
 Look at your staff turnover rates and collect team feedback.
 Measures like these are easy ways for you to start determining the success of your restaurant on your own terms.